cloudflare/cloudflare-docs/products/workers/src/content/platform/limits.md

 ## KV

-After subscription to a Workers Bundled plan, KV is enabled.
 Workers KV supports:

 - Up to 100 Namespaces per account
 - Unlimited keys per namespace
 - Keys of up to 512 bytes
-- Values of up to 10 MB
+- Values of up to 25 MB
 - Metadata of up to 1024 bytes per key
 - Unlimited reads per second
 - Unlimited writes per second, if they are to different keys